sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 8. How many times was a Veggie Salad Bowl ordered?

 9. How many times did someone order more than one Canned Soda?

+## 038_Pandas Exercises (Filtering & Sorting Data 2)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called euro12.

+4. Select only the Goal column.

+5. How many team participated in the Euro2012?

+6. What is the number of columns in the dataset?

+7. View only the columns Team, Yellow Cards and Red Cards and assign them to a dataframe called discipline.

+8. Sort the teams by Red Cards, then to Yellow Cards.

+9. Calculate the mean Yellow Cards given per Team.

+10. Filter teams that scored more than 6 goals.

+11. Select the teams that start with G.

+12. Select the first 7 columns.

+13. Select all columns except the last 3.

+14. Present only the Shooting Accuracy from England, Italy and Russia.